minipief/pyva/doc/source/sea_models.rst

 Required imports
 ++++++++++++++++

-The examples in this section require the import of the ``pyva.models`` module and further modules from subpackages.
+The examples in this section require the import of the :mod:`~pyva.models` module and further modules from subpackages.
 Thus, we start with the following import commands::

     # Other modules